 - a.
 Following implementation of this plan, a Media Briefing Center (MBC) will be established to provide consolidated information from the University to the media.
 The media briefing center will be located in a designated site by the PIO.
 Members of the Media will be encouraged to report to this facility to receive factual information regarding disaster response operations.
 The MBC will serve as the "official source" for information about the emergency.
 Once activated, the PIO, or designee, will ensure that a media release schedule is established to provide the media with timely information relating to the emergency. - b.
 All emergency media releases should be cleared through Crisis Management Leader, or Incident Commander, prior to their release. - c.
 During large-scale situations, involving the City of Greenville and/or the County, media releases will be coordinated with all jurisdictions to ensure the release of accurate and timely information.
 Greenville University may also participate in staffing a Joint Information Center, staffed with representatives of the City of Greenville and/or the County, and involved state and federal agencies. - d.
 Statistical data related to the incident will be verified prior to release.
 The EOC is responsible for gathering and compiling that statistical data. - e.
 It is strongly recommended that only the Bond County Coroner's Office, will release the numbers of fatalities and the identification of the deceased.

-- Notification of student families should be coordinated with Community Life/Student Development. - f.
+Notification of student families should be coordinated with Community Life/Student Development. - f.
 The Crisis Management Leader, or Incident Commander, should approve all official information being released to the media prior to release.
 Official information will be released at the Media Briefing Center (MBC).

-- a.
+a.
 The EOC will be the central location for the direction and control of the Emergency Public Information System.
-The PIO, or designee, will coordinate media releases. - b.
+The PIO, or designee, will coordinate media releases.

+b.
 All official media releases will be provided to the media through the Media Briefing Center, following approval by the CML.
 This facility may be used by the CML for the purpose of making specific statements relating to the emergency or may be used by all department heads, with the CML's approval, in a panel form to discuss emergency operations.

 - a.
 The line of succession, defining the official spokesperson, for Greenville University will be:

 - i.
 President

 - ii.
 Crisis Management Leader

 - iii.
 Public Information Officer

 - iv.
-Chief Diversity Officer and Special Adviser to the President
+Vice President for Academic Affairs

 - v.
-Chief Culture and Operations Officer
+Chief Culture Officer

 - vi.
-Dean of Student Development
+Chief Student Success Officer

 - vii.
+Dean of Students

-Director of Campus Safety
+- viii.
+Director of Community Standards and Campus Safety